adamsnoah98/LPS-LCS-Algorithm-Analysis/README.md

 ## Further Notes

-The generalized k-Common Substring problem truly displays the strength of utilizing GSTs, as the given algorithm requires no refactoring and the complexity of adding strings scales additively with their lengths (maintaining linear time).
+The generalized k-Common Substring problem truly displays the strength of utilizing GSTs, as the given algorithm requires no refactoring\* and the complexity of adding strings scales additively with their lengths (maintaining linear time).
 One the other hand, the naive and dynamic programming solutions scale multiplicatively, and require more refactoring.
-I conducted a brief DP vs. suffix tree test on the case of 3 strings, and on inputs of only 2<sup>12</sup> characters dynamic programming execution times already exceeded 10s, compared to suffix trees avg sub-1ms execution time.
+I conducted a brief DP vs. suffix tree test on the case of finding the LCS of 3 strings, and on inputs of only 2<sup>12</sup> characters dynamic programming execution times already exceeded 10s, compared to suffix trees avg sub-1ms execution time.
 The GST's required inputs of 2<sup>20</sup> or more to see sloggy >500ms runs.

 ### Extended Dynamic Programming Solution
 <img src="https://github.com/adamsnoah98/LPS-LCS-Algorithm-Analysis/blob/master/Graphs/3-LCS_dp.png" width="425" height="225" />

 ### Extended Suffix Tree Solution
 <img src="https://github.com/adamsnoah98/LPS-LCS-Algorithm-Analysis/blob/master/Graphs/3-LCS_st.png" width="425" height="225" />

+\* No refactoring in the case of only finding the LCS between all strings, finding the array of all *2-k* LCSs requires only slight refactoring of the traversal.

 ## Possible improvements and extensions for these implementations include:
 * Loops on naive and DP solutions could be optimized for locality.